GriffinAustin/pynance/README.md

 * [NumPy](http://www.numpy.org/) 1.9.0
 * [Pandas](http://pandas.pydata.org/) 0.14.1

-PyNance will definitely work with other versions of Python and Python packages.
+PyNance will also work with other versions of Python and Python packages.
 To verify that it works with yours, simply run the unit tests for data retrieval, then try making some charts with sample data you retrieve.